petro-kushchak/homebridge-ch-ac-eve/README.md

 </p>

-# Cooper&Hunter AC plugin for Homebridge
+# Cooper&Hunter AC plugin for Homebridge (with Eve app temp/humidity monitoring)

 This plugin is based on https://github.com/norberttech/homebridge-ch-ac